manolaz/amoca-hedera-dapp/README.md

 > - [Hedera: Ed25519 vs ECDSA](https://docs.hedera.com/hedera/core-concepts/keys-and-signatures#choosing-between-ecdsa-and-ed25519-keys).

 A strong reason to integrate Hedera via the native APIs is to fully support all account types and native transaction types provided by Hedera.
-Integrating both approaches allows for the broadest compatibility amongst, apps, wallets, and users.

 In the context of Reown's WalletKit and AppKit, this is defined by the namespaces requested by apps to wallets.
 For the EVM compatibility layer, the namespace is `eip155` and for Hedera